ArchipelagoMW/Archipelago/docs/world api.md

         The group of all items in the spaceship in Level 2.

-        This doesn't include the item on the spaceship door, since it can be accessed without the Spaeship Key.
+        This doesn't include the item on the spaceship door, since it can be accessed without the Spaceship Key.
       """
   }